ThalesGroup/xsmp-modeler-core/README.md

 ### How To Install

-Refers to instructions provided in the [releases page](https://github.com/ThalesGroup/xsmp-modeler-core/releases) or in the [wiki](https://github.com/ThalesGroup/xsmp-modeler-core/wiki/User-guide#installation)
+Refers to instructions provided in the [releases page](https://github.com/ThalesGroup/xsmp-modeler-core/releases) or in the [ReadTheDoc documentation](https://xsmp-modeler.readthedocs.io).

 ### Debug and Build